khaiwyon/materials/week_2/day_4/3_action_cable.md

 - Finally, we're going to add an [ActiveJob](http://guides.rubyonrails.org/active_job_basics.html) to broadcast the new comment to anyone who is in the post itself.

-- Create a new file called `new_comment_broadcast_job.rb` and paste in the following:
+- Create a new file called `comment_broadcast_job.rb` and paste in the following:

   ```
-  class NewCommentBroadcastJob < ApplicationJob
+  class CommentBroadcastJob < ApplicationJob
     queue_as :default

     def perform(comment, user)